khoelsch/selenium-webdriver-example/README.md

 # Selenium WebDriver Example

-Project demonstrating the use of WebDriver/Selenium for automated browser tests.
+Project demonstrating the use of WebDriver for automated browser tests, using Selenium 2 as implementation.

+## Prerequisites

+* Java JDK 8 installed
+* Maven 3.5.3+ installed

 ## Getting Started